 For example, let’s say your baby measures a foot size 4.
-In order to allow for growing room then you will get your baby a shoe size 4 1/2. (we always want 3/8 of an inch between your baby’s longest toe and the end of the shoes).
+In order to allow for enough growing room, then you will get your baby a shoe size 4 1/2, we always want 3/8 of an inch between your baby’s longest toe and the end of the shoes.
 However, if that particular shoe style “fits short” then you will get your baby a shoe size 5, and if the shoe “fits long” you will have to get your baby the same size 4 (since the shoes already fit long).
 If the shoes fit “true to size”, you would simply provide your baby with a half a size longer.

-All of these shoe styles fit ” true to size”, which means that you need to go a half a size longer of the size that your child measures at the standard foot measuring tool (Brannock device), in order to allow for growing room.
+All of the baby shoe styles that I recommended fit ” true to size”, which means that you need to go a half a size longer of the size that your baby measured at the standard foot measuring tool (Brannock device), in order to allow for growing room.

 I have chosen to review these particular shoe styles because they are the ones that provide all the features we went over at the beginning of the article and they are all available in different widths such as medium, wide, and extra wide.

-I have also noticed how these shoe styles are deep and come with the roundest toe-boxes, two key factors in keeping your babies’ feet healthy.
+I have also noticed how these shoe styles provide extra depth and come with the roundest toe-boxes, two key factors when fitting babies with wide feet.

 Please remember the importance of allowing your babies to wiggle their toes comfortably since that leads to them being able to exercise their feet for healthy foot development.